-- Early Academic Intervention Specialist for Parents and Educators
+- Early Academic Intervention Specialist for the Home Setting or Learning Pod Setting

-- Expert in the area of 2e and 3e students
+- Expert in the area of twice-exceptional, gifted, and students with learning disabilities

-Bring Dr. Westedt’s expertise to your team through the learning environment that works best for your school: as keynote speaker, in-service class, training workshop, or BITTM mini event.
+For co-ops, charters, and other organizations, bring Dr. Westedt’s knowledge and insight through the learning environment that works best for you: as keynote speaker, in-service class, training workshop, or BITTM mini event.
 She can join you in-person or online.

 Want to learn more about how Dr. Westedt can help?
 Schedule a complementary phone conversation to discuss your needs and wants:

 Deanna offers a wide-range of online training, such as seminars, bite-sized training topics, and one-on-one coaching.
 Empower your staff through online training.

 In-person events with Deanna can transform how you approach your twice-exceptional students.
 She leads training events for educators, students, and parents.